Gaming-Sansar/Manual-Payment-Gateway-for-WooCommerce/README.md

 - **File Types**: Images only (JPEG, PNG, GIF, WebP)
 - **File Size**: 5MB maximum per file
 - **Upload Count**: Configurable 1-5 files per order

+### Order Status Synchronization
+- **Default**: Enabled by default for seamless workflow
+- **When Enabled**: Approved payments automatically change order status to "Processing", rejected payments to "Cancelled"
+- **When Disabled**: Order status remains "On Hold" for manual management
+- **Safety**: Only affects orders created with manual payment gateway and currently in "On Hold" status

 ## Usage